securewithsam/Security/Blue-Team/Tools.md

 Some of the tools may be specifically designed for blue teaming, while others are more general-purpose and can be adapted for use in a blue teaming context.

-> 🔗 If you are a Red Teamer, check out [RedTeam-Tools](https://github.com/A-poc/RedTeam-Tools)

 > **Warning**
 >
 > *The materials in this repository are for informational and educational purposes only.
 They are not intended for use in any illegal activities.*